 Focusing on your core values, beliefs and perceived strengths can motivate you to succeed, and may even protect you from the negative effects of bias.
 Overcoming hardship can also make you more resilient and better able to face future challenges.

+Family and friends can remind you of your worth and help you reframe those faulty beliefs that discrimination may perpetuate.
+They can also help counteract the toll daily discrimination can take.
 In a world that regularly invalidates your experiences and feelings, members of your support network can reassure you that you’re not imagining those experiences of discrimination.
 It can also be helpful to ask friends and family how they handle such events.